 Instantiate an empty data frame for which to append the labels for each model and save it as the new data frame object labels_df.

-Using a for loop, iterate through 100 models, appending the predicted labels to labels_df as a new column at each iteration
+Using a for loop, iterate through 100 models, appending the predicted labels to labels_df as a new column at each iteration.

+Calculate the mode for each row in labels_df and save it as a new column in labels_df.

 Solution: